 This 2019 vintage is made up of Syrah 71%, Grenache 11%, Cinsault 9%, Cabernet Sauvignon 8% and the white grape, Viognier, 1%.
 2019 was very dry and yields low but the smaller, concentrated grapes translates into a very complex wine; the Syrah is the backbone of this wine with black fruits and black olive notes, the Grenache bringing fruit and finesse, the Cinsault floral and strawberry notes and the Cabernet Sauvignon tannins and structure.
 1% Viognier gives the red wine an aromatic lift.

-This wine will develop a little more over the next few years but can be enjoyed now.
+This wine will develop a little more over a few years but its lovely texture and myriad of flavours - dark berries, spice, chocolate, white pepper - can be enjoyed now.